 Dec 13, 2006 by Ilya Levin

-This is not something new exactly.
-I first came up with this idea few years ago and it was published and discussed many times since then.
-The idea is quite simply and many people came up with the same idea all by themselves as well.
+This idea is not something new exactly.
+I first came up with it a few years ago, and it was published and discussed many times since then.
+The idea is quite simple, and many people came up with the same idea all by themselves as well.
 I claim neither rights nor priority for this idea.

-The last approach is based on making mail send procedure slower and hence ineffective for a mass bulk spamming.
-It is about forcing a sender to spend some of his time and computation resources to send a message and prove such effort to receiver.
+The last method is based on making mail send procedure slower and hence ineffective for a mass bulk spamming.
+It is about forcing a sender to spend some of his time and computation resources to send a message and prove such effort to a receiver.

-Besides advantages, all three approaches have their own drawbacks.
+Besides advantages, all three approaches have their drawbacks.

-Content filtering is a subject to false positive and false negative alarms.
+Content filtering is subject to false positive and false negative alarms.

 Sender verification, like SenderID, requires modification of existent network infrastructure and workflow and so on.

-The approach with a proof of effort (e.g. CPU-bound and memory-bound functions) seems to be more robust yet may simply be implemented on top of the current infrastructure or even be implemented entirely as client-to-client.
-However, its effectiveness has a tendency to degrade in a long term because of hardware getting better.
+The approach with a "proof of effort" (e.g. CPU-bound and memory-bound functions) seems to be more robust.
+Plus it may be simple implemented on top of the current infrastructure or even be implemented entirely as client-to-client.
+However, the hardware is getting better, so the effectiveness of this method has a tendency to degrade in the long term.

 Hard mathematical problems such as prime factoring or computing discrete logarithm may be used instead of bound functions.
-The result would be simpler spam preventing schemes which may be transparently adjusted according to any further hardware improvements without refractoring.
+The result would be simpler spam preventing schemes, transparently adjustable according to any further hardware improvements without refactoring.

 Let's describe the proposed method on example of prime factoring problem.

 Assume f() is a one-way function that return N-bit odd integer, for example: